egiden/django-contact-us-tools/docs/source/base_message_model.rst

     .. attribute:: BaseMessage._type
         :type: CharField

         The type of message.
-It could be either feedback, and enquiry or other/miscilleneous.
+It could be either feedback, an enquiry or other/miscilleneous.

     .. attribute:: BaseMessage.name
         :type: CharField